Short sales and loan modifications are not the only explanation

 Prior MonthPrior Year-16.01%-41.20%

 Prior MonthPrior Year-10.25%-3.10%

-Notice of Default filings are the first step in the foreclosure process.
-Notice of Trustee Sale filings set the date and time of auction and serve as the homeowner's final notice before sale.
+Notice of Default filings is the first step in the foreclosure process.
+Notice of Trustee Sale filings set the date and time of auction and serve as the homeowner's final notice before the sale.

 Back to Bank (REO)